Statistical Analysis of Functions on Surfaces, with an application to Medical Imaging: Introduction

 \subsection{Motivating application}

 The motivating application of the proposed model is the study of a collection of \FoSs\ derived from Magnetic Resonance Imaging (MRI).
 A 2D surface representing the geometry of the cerebral cortex, the outermost layer of the brain, can be extracted from 3D MRI data thanks to fully automated surface-extraction algorithms \citep{glasser2013}.
 The cerebral cortex is a highly convoluted thin sheet of 2 to 4 millimeters of thickness which consists of neuronal cell bodies and it is the source of large parts of our neuronal activity.
+An illustration of the surface-extraction step is shown in Figure~\ref{fig:HCP_extraction}.

 Thanks to complementary imaging techniques, like functional MRI, a function can be associated to the estimated cerebral cortex \citep[see, e.g.,][]{Hagler2006}, resulting in a \FoS.
 Such functions can be vector-valued functions, where each component represents a feature of the cerebral cortex, extracted from a different imaging technique.
 However, in this work, the function we consider is the map of thickness measurements of the cerebral cortex.
 In fact, thanks to the recent improvements of the resolution of MRI scans it is now possible to have an accurate estimation of this thickness map \citep{Lerch2005}.
 Details on the cerebral cortex surface reconstruction and the cortical thickness estimation are covered in Section~\ref{sec:application}.
 In Figure~\ref{fig:cortical_surfaces} we show the \FoSs\ representing cerebral cortex geometry and thickness of three different individuals.

 Almost all studies of these kind presume a preprocessing registration step and so do not consider the inherent variability effects that might be induced by the registration step on the functional measurements.
 Indeed, this issue goes beyond neuroimaging, as the same techniques are often used in a wide variety of medical imaging settings \citep{Audette2000}, as well as computer vision applications \citep{Zaetz2015}.